What to know about Zepbound, Eli Lilly’s new weight loss drug

 What is Zepbound?

-Zepbound is an injectable prescription medication that is FDA-approved for weight loss in people with obesity or with overweight and a weight-related health condition.
-In clinical trials, Zepbound led to an average weight loss of 15%–21% within a year and a half, when used in combination with diet and exercise.
+Zepbound is an FDA-approved injectable prescription medication for weight loss in people with obesity or overweight and a weight-related health condition.
+In clinical trials, Zepbound led to an average weight loss of 15–21% within a year and a half, when used in combination with diet and exercise.
 In that time period, participants taking Zepbound lost between 35–52 pounds.
-By comparison, those taking a placebo lost just five pounds on average.
+In comparison, those taking a placebo lost just five pounds on average.

 Each box of Zepbound contains four single-dose prescription pens.
 To take Zepbound, you inject the medication just under the skin of your abdomen, thigh, or upper arm once a week.
+You should rotate your injection site each time you inject.
 The medication is available in six dosage strengths.
 Typically, health providers recommend starting with a low 2.5 milligrams (mg) dosage of Zepbound weekly before increasing the dosage by 2.5 mg every four weeks until a maintenance dosage of 5 mg, 10 mg, or 15 mg is reached.

-Weight loss results appear to be dose-dependent with Zepbound, with people taking higher dosage strengths losing more weight.
+Weight loss results appear to be dose-dependent with Zepbound.
+People taking higher dosage strengths lose more weight.
 For example, in clinical trials, people taking:

 • 5 mg of Zepbound lost 15% of their body weight (35.5 pounds), on average